 Assistant Professor of Practice

 Alison D’Amato is a researcher, choreographer, and performer based in Los Angeles.
 She holds a PhD from UCLA, an MA in European Dance Theater Practice from Trinity Laban (for which she was awarded the Jack Kent Cooke Graduate Scholarship) and a BA in Philosophy from Haverford College.
 Both her scholarly and choreographic work focus on choreographic scores.
 In particular, she investigates generative and indeterminate notation in order to investigate relationships between choreographic authority, inscription, agency and archival.
-Her writing on performance can be found in Choreographic Practices, itch dance journal, and Native Strategies.
+Her writing on performance can be found in journals and publications such as Choreographic Practices, SFMOMA’s Open Space, Imagined Theatres, Contact Quarterly, Dance Research Journal, X-TRA Contemporary Art Quarterly, as well as in the forthcoming volume Object-Event-Performance: Art, Materiality, and Continuity Since the 1960s.

 Since graduating from UCLA, D’Amato has taught seminar, lecture, and technique courses at UCLA and the California Institute of the Arts.
 She has presented her scholarly research via the Society of Dance History Scholars (SDHS), Congress on Research in Dance (CORD), the Harvard University Humanities Center, and Trinity Laban.
 In 2013, she co-chaired a conference jointly supported by UCLA and CORD entitled “Tactical Bodies: The Choreography of Non-Dancing Subjects.”
 In 2015, she was honored to moderate a conversation on scoring and documentation with Anne Teresa De Keersmaeker hosted by UCLA’s Center for the Art of Performance.